codingwith3dv/AlgVizard/Readme.md

-# What is this
+# Algorithm visualizer
-This is an algorithm visualizer made for Tech
+This is an algorithm visualizer made for the theme `Visualization` in Tech With Tim Code jam
-With Tim codejam

-# What is inside it
-It contains a visualizer which is made in
+It can give you a basic understanding of algorithms which includes:
-`pure javascript` and `html` and `css`.

-# About
-### Credits
-Made by Devesh Das or @CodingWith3DV which is my youtube channel name.
+* Sorting Algorithms
+  * Bubble Sort
+  * Quick Sort
+  * Merge Sort
+  * Insertion Sort
+  * Radix Sort
+  * Selection Sort
+  * Heap Sort
+* Binary Search Trees
+  * Insertion
+  * Deletion
+  * Searching
+  * Transversal
+ * Linked List
+   * Insertion
+   * Deletion
+   * Searching

+All algorithms has an animated visualization which also includes a commented pseudo code explanation of the algorithm.
+It also specifies the space time complexity of each operation.